 This is the first step of synaptic transmission.
 Some neurotransmitters (eg acetylcholine, ACh) are synthesised in the axon, while others (eg neuropeptides) are made in the cell body.

-- Acetylcholine– is synthesised within the synaptic terminal of the axon.
+- Acetylcholine – This is synthesised within the synaptic terminal of the axon.
 Its precursors (choline, acetate) are taken into the cell by membrane channels or created as byproducts of other processes.
 Enzymes (such as choline acetyltransferase) convert precursors into the neurotransmitter.

-- Endogenous opioids such as enkephalins– are an example of neuropeptides.
+- Endogenous opioids (eg. enkephalins) – These are an example of neuropeptides.
 These large neurotransmitters are produced within the cell body via transcription in the nucleus and translation in the endoplasmic reticulum.
 Synthesised precursors are then packaged into secretory granules and sent to the axonal terminal.
 Importantly, proteases present in the granules cleave the precursors into their mature neuropeptide form during this journey.

 Once synthesised, neurotransmitters are stored in vesicles within the synaptic terminal until an action potential arrives, causing their release.
 Neurotransmitters such as acetylcholine are stored within the small synaptic vesicles, whereas neuropeptides reside within large dense-core vesicles.